 a.
 LSAT – July or October of the senior year

 b.
 MCAT - April of the junior year

 c.
 GRE – check with the individual programs for requirements

 d.
 GMAT – during the senior year or one to two years of working

 2. Some tests can be retaken.
 Consider:

 b.
-Check to see whether best scores are considered or if they’re averaged
+Whether best scores are considered or if they’re averaged

 c.
-If it’s not advisable to retake the test then early preparation for the exam is essential.
+Retake options.
+If retakes are not permitted then early preparation for the exam is even more essential.